-(1) [Transportation] Preparation and transportation of food(s) not prepared on the licensed premises shall satisfy [the minimum] all applicable requirements of section 19-13-B42, 19-13-B48 and 19-13-B49 of the Regulations of Connecticut State Agencies.
+(1) [Transportation] Preparation and transportation of food(s) not prepared on the licensed premises shall satisfy [the minimum] all applicable requirements of [section 19-13-B49 of the Regulations of Connecticut State Agencies] the Department of Public Health's Model Food Code, set forth in sections 19a-36h-1 to 19a-36h-7, inclusive, of the Regulations of Connecticut State Agencies.

-(2) A nutritionally adequate meal [as recommended by The United States Department of Agriculture, 7 Code of Federal Regulations 226.20, as amended,] and snack shall be provided by the child [day] care center or group [day] child care home, or the parent(s) [whenever a child remains on the premises for five (5) hours or more.] according to the following schedule.
+(2) A nutritionally adequate meal [as recommended by The United States Department of Agriculture, 7 Code of Federal Regulations 226.20, as amended,] and snack shall be provided by the child [day] care center or group [day] child care home, or the parent(s) [whenever a child remains on the premises for five (5) hours or more.] according to the following schedule: